Thomas Massie KY-04

 In September 2020, Massie said Kyle Rittenhouse, who was charged (but later found not guilty) with first-degree intentional homicide after shooting two people at a protest following the shooting of Jacob Blake in Kenosha, Wisconsin, had shown “incredible restraint”, noting that Rittenhouse “didn’t empty a magazine into a crowd.”[181][182]

-Massie describes himself as a constitutional conservative.
+Massie describes himself as a constitutional conservative and libertarian.
 He believes in intellectual property and thinks it is necessary for incentivizing innovation.
-Massie has remarked that this is one of the areas where he is not a libertarian.[117]
+Massie has remarked that this is one of the areas where he is not a libertarian.[116]

 Massie is a part of a small group of Republicans who voted against a House resolution reaffirming commitment to the orderly and peaceful transfer of power in the United States under democratic principles.[183][184]
 He was also one of seven Republicans who did not support their colleagues’ efforts to challenge the results of the 2020 presidential election on January 6, 2021; these seven signed a letter that, while giving credence to election fraud allegations made by President Donald Trump, said Congress did not have the authority to influence the election’s outcome.[185]